patrickmmartin/pith-writings/dao_of_scratch/article.md

  ![A minimal Scratch project](scratch-large.png)

 ## Visualisation
 The entire (basic) environment is visual, with editors for all aspects of the sprites and code blocks.
-The stage is manipulated at both "run time" and "design time" in the same way, which is Good Point 9: persistence of stage state.
-This allows fine positioning by eye, avoiding too many demands on arithmetic for the initial learning stages.
+The stage is manipulated at both "run time" and "design time" in the same way, which is `Good Point 9: persistence of stage state`.
+This allows fine positioning by eye, avoiding too many demands on mental arithmetic for the initial learning stages.

 ## Resources